The Penguin achieves incredibly rare Rotten Tomatoes feat

 Farrell has been praised for his performance as Oz Cobb but the show features a standout supporting turn from Cristin Milioti, whose role as Sofia Falcone has left many predicting awards success for the Palm Springs and Black Mirror actor.

-Meanwhile, Rhenzy Feliz and Deirdre O’Connell are also receiving high praise for their roles of Cobb’s sidekick Victor and mother Francis, respectively.
+Meanwhile, Rhenzy Feliz and Deirdre O’Connell are also receiving high praise for their roles as Cobb’s sidekick Victor and mother Francis, respectively.

 Now the show is over, the question is: will there be a second season?
 While Farrell has confirmed he will don the prosthetics once again for appearances in the next two Batman films, starring Robert Pattinson and Zoë Kravitz, he has also teased a possible follow-up for the series.